DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 DePaul vs. Villanova Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 23

-Saturday's game features the Villanova Wildcats (8-4, 1-0 Big East) and the DePaul Blue Demons (2-8, 0-0 Big East) clashing at Wintrust Arena (on December 23) at 4:00 PM ET.
-This matchup, according to our computer prediction, will result in a 75-66 win for Villanova.
+Saturday's contest between the Villanova Wildcats (8-4, 1-0 Big East) and DePaul Blue Demons (2-8, 0-0 Big East) squaring off at Wintrust Arena has a projected final score of 75-66 (according to our computer prediction) in favor of Villanova, who is listed as the favorite by our model.
+The game will begin at 4:00 PM ET on December 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!